-These lavender earl gray blackberry ice cream floats are a symbol of my hot summer days at home with a new baby.
-A strong dose of caffeine to get me through the day, lavender for a splash of refined rebellion, and bright berry tartness blended into the bitter herbal fruit syrup that’s fizzed up with soda and playfully poured over vanilla bean ice cream.
+These lavender earl grey blackberry ice cream floats are a symbol of my hot summer days at home with a new baby.
+A strong dose of caffeine to get me through the day, lavender for a splash of refined rebellion, and bright berry tartness blended into the bitter herbal fruit syrup that's fizzed up with soda and playfully poured over vanilla bean ice cream.

 (Related note: when can I introduce ice cream floats to the baby?).